 The head temple of the Jogye order in Korean Buddhism is Jogyesa Temple, located in the heart of the city in Insadong.
 The temple grounds are surrounded by urban buildings, a great escape from the big city for both locals and foreign tourists and convenient to visit.
-It is especially packed with visitors during the Lotus Lantern Festival when the entire courtyard is embellished with paper lanterns.
+It is specially packed with visitors during the Lotus Lantern Festival when the entire courtyard is embellished with paper lanterns.

 Take a look at the temple stay programs offered here!

 2. Bongeunsa Temple

 This 1,200-year-old temple in Samseong-dong, Gangnam was the head temple for Seon Buddhism during the harsh oppression of Buddhism by the Confucian-favoring Joseon Dynasty.
 You may think that most temples are located in the secluded countryside, but Bongeunsa has mass appeal as it is set against the backdrop of the modern skyline with Gangnam’s towering skyscrapers and flashing lights.

 You can find out about the temple stay programs they have through this link.

 Geumsunsa is located in the north of Seoul and belongs to the Jogye Order.
 Thriving with over 600 years of history, this venue is one of the largest Buddhist temple complexes in Korea and literally means ‘golden mountain temple.’
 It features a three-story building called Mireukjeon that contains the world’s largest indoor statue, which stands at 11.82 meters.